AbrhamW-Cloud/ADA-Project/README.md

 This repository contains a fully reproducible statistical analysis examining the association between serum vitamin D levels and fasting glucose categories among U.S. adults using NHANES data from 2011–2018.
 The primary model is a survey-weighted ordinal logistic regression (svyolr), with appropriate assumption checks and diagnostics.

-This project was developed as part of the Advanced Data Analysis (ADA) final project at Washington University in St. Louis.

-All methods correspond to the Advanced Data Analysis (ADA) final project.
+This project was developed as part of the Advanced Data Analysis (ADA) final project at Washington University in St. Louis.All methods correspond to the Advanced Data Analysis (ADA) final project.

 # Project Overview
 This project evaluates how serum 25-hydroxyvitamin D (LBXVIDMS) relates to fasting glucose categories:

-Normal: < 100 mg/dL
+- Normal: < 100 mg/dL

-Impaired: 100–125 mg/dL
+- Impaired: 100–125 mg/dL

-Diabetic: ≥ 126 mg/dL
+- Diabetic: ≥ 126 mg/dL

 Because both vitamin D and fasting glucose are measured in the NHANES MEC exam component, the analysis incorporates the correct complex survey design:

-Stratification: SDMVSTRA
+- Stratification: SDMVSTRA

-Primary Sampling Units (Clusters): SDMVPSU
+- Primary Sampling Units (Clusters): SDMVPSU

-Sample Weights: WTMEC2YR
+- Sample Weights: WTMEC2YR

 Using the NHANES design ensures nationally representative and unbiased estimates.